IssacLyberis-Aie/IssacLyberis-Aie/README.md

 - I'm currently learning of some form of money-making scheme.
 - I would love to be in a relationship....
 With money of course.
 - How to reach me?
 Money.
 Fork it over.
+- I'm not greedy.
+I'm ambitious... and miserly.

 <!---
 IssacLyberis-Aie/IssacLyberis-Aie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.